Like any cyber virus out there, robocalls have found a way to evolve.

 Early on, they were easy to detect and ignore—the calls came from an area code you didn’t recognize.
 But the scam has become far more sophisticated with the rise of Voice over Internet Protocol (VoIP) dialing and call “spoofing” (faking a phone number).
 It’s become increasingly difficult to determine what is a robocall and what isn’t.

-In 2019, Americans were bombarded by nearly 60 billion robocalls, a number that has been increasing exponentially every year.
-In 2017, the Federal Trade Commission approved new rules to block them.
+Americans are bombarded by billions of robocalls ever year.
+In 2017, the Federal Trade Commission approved new rules to block them, but they just keep coming.
 People are so leery of robocalls these days that only half of all calls to mobile phones are answered.

 Read on for the inside scoop on robocalls and what you can do to combat them.